-- 1. All students are invited to attend SOAR sessions. - 2.
+- a.
+All students are invited to attend SOAR sessions. - b.
 Students who meet designated criteria will be required to attend SOAR.
-These criteria will be outlined in the admission letter and / or the course syllabus.
+These criteria will be outlined in the course syllabus and/or readmission/transfer agreement.
 If a student does not attend SOAR by the designated date, the student will not be allowed to take unit exams until the requirement is met.
 (If a test is missed for this reason, it will count as a missed exam).